International Foundation Programme for Medicine

-The programme provides an excellent preparation for the first year of our Medicine degree through a well-balanced blend of modules in Chemistry and Biology, Academic English, Medical Ethics, Communication Skills, Research and Study Skills and our Introduction to Medicine module - a series of lectures and seminars co-delivered by staff from both the School of Medicine and the Centre for International Foundation Programmes.
+The programme provides an excellent preparation for the first year of our Medicine degree through a well-balanced blend of modules in Chemistry and Biology, Academic English, Medical Ethics, Communication Skills, Research and Study Skills and our Introduction to Medicine module - a series of lectures and practicals and seminars co-delivered by staff from both the School of Medicine and the Centre for International Foundation Programmes.
 This close collaboration ensures that you acquire the skills and knowledge you need for your degree programme.

 In addition, Academic Skills and Academic English classes prepare students for project work, research and essay writing, while the Communication Skills module provides interaction with simulated and real patients, in collaboration with the School of Medicine.

 Students also take an accredited first aid course and are given the opportunity to volunteer.

 Learn more about the programme syllabus and activities:

 Academic evidence: Students should have excellent grades in the sciences, one of which must be Chemistry.
 Typically, our students have achieved 85% or 3.2 GPA or the equivalent in their high school curriculum.
 (Please note, we are not a means for A-level students to 'improve on' their grades.
 We prefer students who apply directly from their national high school, and have not attended A-level colleges in the UK.)

 You must show proof of excellent academic achievements in other subjects and provide a well-written personal statement outlining their desire to study Medicine and any relevant work experience or clinical observations.
 We will also require a strong academic reference from your school.